-Two Warm Days In a Row
+Two Warm Days In A Row

-Yesterday, Winter storms made the front page;
+Yesterday, Winter storms made the front page:

-today, the headlines are all about Spring.
+today, the headlines are all about Spring,

-And hail the changes only She can bring,
+hailing the changes only She can bring;

 like warm breezes to disarm Winter's rage.